More About UPC

 Phase 2 Renovation

-The second phase of renovation is scheduled to begin in February 2011.
+The second phase of renovation began in February 2011.
 For extensive details on this phase, please view these helpful resources:

-During this phase, work will be located primarily on the lower level of the church facility, in the kitchen, the Great Hall and North Courtyard.
+During this phase, work was located primarily on the lower level of the church facility, in the kitchen, the Great Hall and North Courtyard.

-The original church kitchen will be completely restored and updated during this second renovation, and connecting double doors into the Great Hall space will be provided.
-The large kitchen will have approximately half of its space designated for “food preparation,” with all new appliances, counter surfaces, and storage areas.
-The other half of the kitchen will be designed for cleaning, with new dishwashers/sinks and a dishwashing system.
-A stackable washer and dryer as well as storage for mobile food serving tables/stations will also be located in this area.
+The original church kitchen was completely restored and updated during this second renovation, and connecting double doors into the Great Hall space were provided.
+The large kitchen has approximately half of its space designated for “food preparation,” with all new appliances, counter surfaces, and storage areas.
+The other half of the kitchen was designed for cleaning, with new dishwashers/sinks and a dishwashing system.
+A stackable washer and dryer as well as storage for mobile food serving tables/stations are also located in this area.

 The Great Hall

-With one and a half times the space of our current Fellowship Hall, the Great Hall will be able to accommodate the church we are now and the church we hope to become.
-Acoustics will be improved with the finish-out of the acoustical ceiling, pendant lighting and ceiling fans.
-The floor will be replaced in an effort to create a warm and inviting space for all.
-Along the east wall of the Great Hall, a large storage area will be built out, and three large French window-paned double doors will be cut into the north wall of the Great Hall, providing access to the lower level of the North Courtyard space.
+With one and a half times the space of our current Fellowship Hall, the Great Hall can accommodate the church we are now and the church we hope to become.
+Acoustics have been improved with the finish-out of the acoustical ceiling, pendant lighting and ceiling fans.
+The floor was replaced in an effort to create a warm and inviting space for all.
+Along the east wall of the Great Hall, a large storage area was built out, and three large French window-paned double doors were cut into the north wall of the Great Hall, providing access to the lower level of the North Courtyard space.

-An excavated north courtyard will allow natural light to flow into the Great Hall, providing an outdoor space for all to enjoy.
-The “Lower Yard,” which is approximately 37’x36’, will connect directly into the Great Hall.
-This yard will provide seating areas and wonderful communal space.
-The “Upper Yard” will feature a garden area on the north wall of the courtyard and will have a large grassy space and nicely shaded area under the large pecan tree.
-An integrated sidewalk and ramping system will allow full accessibility, so that everyone can enjoy both the upper and lower courtyard spaces.
+An excavated north courtyard allows natural light to flow into the Great Hall, providing an outdoor space for all to enjoy.
+The “Lower Yard,” which is approximately 37’x36’, connects directly into the Great Hall.
+This yard provides seating areas and wonderful communal space.
+The “Upper Yard” features a garden area on the north wall of the courtyard and has a large grassy space and nicely shaded area under the large pecan tree.
+An integrated sidewalk and ramping system allows full accessibility, so that everyone can enjoy both the upper and lower courtyard spaces.

-Construction of an exterior fire escape stair tower connecting from the upper level youth room all the way to the street level will be completed in this renovation phase.
-Also, construction of the accessible ramp and stairs from the main level into the North Courtyard; installation of a chairlift at the main level sanctuary entrance; construction of a circular drive on the south side of the facility at 22nd Street; construction of a new exterior accessible entryway at the 22nd Street entrance; and finish-out of the lower level north-south corridor will be completed.
+Construction of an exterior fire escape stair tower connecting from the upper level youth room all the way to the street level was completed in this renovation phase.
+Also, construction of the accessible ramp and stairs from the main level into the North Courtyard; installation of a chairlift at the main level sanctuary entrance; and finish-out of the lower level north-south corridor were completed.

 As stewards of a wonderful building located in a growing student and downtown community, we have a responsibility to keep our facility fresh and updated.
 At the same time, it is important to anticipate the needs of our community, and to make an investment on behalf of those who will come after us.
 Our future is bright, and more renovation phases will lead us to a completed Master Plan as we obey God’s current calling for us!